bitcointranscripts/bitcointranscripts/bitcoin-explained/breaking-down-taproot-activation-options.md

 Sjors Provoost:

-Yeah.
 But now you have a mess, because you have...

 Aaron van Wirdum:

-You have...
 Well, one of the nice things about BIP 8 is actually that it doesn't have a flag date purely.
 It has a forced signaling deadline.
 So it's kind of like BIP 148 before, where if you have the flag date on, so let's just call it the flag date for now.

-Sjors Provoost:

-Mm-hmm (affirmative).

-Aaron van Wirdum:

 Then it doesn't mean that it activates the soft fork itself.
 It means that if near the end any block that's not mining activation, not mining support for the soft fork, that block will be orphaned.